 Note that all licence agreements cover non-commercial use only, which means that the e-resources should only be used for private study and research, and should not be used for any commercial gain.

 Some publishers do permit “walk in” access to their resources, provided the material is only used for private study and research.
 Where this is the case we have set up access at designated machines, or kiosks, within library premises, and these can be used by any registered user of the Library.

-Ask at library helpdesks about the location of the kiosk machines within each library.
+Ask at IS helpdesks about the location of the kiosk machines within each library.